anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

 Depending on the capability of the pledge, it constructs the enrollment request (PER) as plain PKCS#10.
-Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
+Note, the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
-If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the CSR.
+If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
-Note also that {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats such as CMP or CMC.
+Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats such as CMP or CMC.

 The pledge SHOULD construct the PER as PKCS#10.
-In BRSKI-PRM it MUST sign it additionally with its IDevID credential to provide proof-of-identity bound to the PKCS#10 as described below.
+In BRSKI-PRM it MUST sign it additionally with its IDevID credentials to provide proof-of-identity bound to the PKCS#10 as described below.

-If the pledge is unable to construct the PER it SHOULD respond with a HTTP 4xx/5xx status code to the registrar-agent to indicate that it is not able to create the PER.
+If the pledge is unable to construct the PER it SHOULD respond with a HTTP 4xx/5xx error code to the registrar-agent to indicate that it is not able to create the PER.

-The following 4xx client error status codes MAY be used:
+The following 4xx client error codes MAY be used:

 * 400 Bad Request: if the pledge detected an error in the format of the request or detected invalid JSON even though the PER media type was set to `application/json`.